richerarc/cookie-rs/README.md

-# cookie-rs
+# saphir-cookie

 A library for parsing HTTP cookies and managing cookie jars.
+This is basicly the same project as its upstream, but this one is maintained and recent PR from SergioBenitez/cookie-rs have been applied

 **Forked from [SergioBenitez/cookie-rs](https://github.com/SergioBenitez/cookie-rs)**